Only you can know if you need a dog bite lawyer. However, hiring an attorney to assist you with your dog bite injury claim has many benefits.

 In some states, a dog owner is automatically responsible for dog bite injuries unless the victim was trespassing or intentionally provoked the dog.

-However, Louisiana law is founded upon negligence, meaning that you must demonstrate that the dog owner knew that their dog may injure someone or should have known based on the dog’s past behavior.
-You must also show that the dog attack would have been prevented if the dog owner had exercised the appropriate level of care.
+However, Louisiana law is founded upon negligence, meaning you must demonstrate that the dog owner knew their dog may injure someone or should have known based on the dog’s past behavior.
+You must also show that the dog owner could have prevented the attack if they had exercised the appropriate level of care.

-Witnesses may also testify to the dog’s past behavior in order to demonstrate that the owner knew of the dog’s aggression.
+Witnesses may also testify to the dog’s past behavior to demonstrate that the owner knew of the dog’s aggression.

 Calculating Your Past and Future Damages

-The term “damages” refers to the losses caused by an injury.
-Through a personal injury claim, you may be entitled to compensation for your damages.
+The term “damages” refers to the losses an injury causes.
+You may be entitled to compensation for your damages through a personal injury claim.

 Dog Bites Often Require Expensive Medical Treatment